Spencer Williams Jr.: Early life

+Career

+Early work

 He arrived in Hollywood in 1923 and his involvement with films began by assisting with works by Octavus Roy Cohen.
 Williams snagged bit roles in motion pictures, including a part in the 1928 Buster Keaton film Steamboat Bill, Jr. He found steady work after arriving in California apart from a short period in 1926 where there were no roles for him; he then went to work as an immigration officer.
 In 1927, Williams was working for the First National Studio, going on location to Topaz, Arizona to shoot footage for a film called The River.

 In 1929, Williams was hired by producer Al Christie to create the dialogue for a series of two-reel comedy films with all-black casts.
 Williams gained the trust of Christie and was eventually appointed the responsibility to create The Melancholy Dame.
 This film is considered the first black talkie.
 The films, which played on racial stereotypes and used grammatically tortured dialogue, included The Framing of the Shrew, The Lady Fare, Melancholy Dame, (first Paramount all African-American cast "talkie"), Music Hath Charms, and Oft in the Silly Night.
 Williams wore many hats at Christie's; he was a sound technician, wrote many of the scripts and was assistant director for many of the films.
 He was also hired to cast African-Americans for Gloria Swanson's Queen Kelly (1928) and produced the talkie short film Hot Biskits, which he wrote and directed, in the same year.
 Williams also did some work for Columbia as the supervisor of their Africa Speaks recordings.
 Williams was also active in theater productions, taking a role in the all African-American version of Lulu Belle in 1929.

 Due to the pressures of the depression coupled with the lowering demand for black short films, Williams and Christie separated ways.
 Williams struggled for employment during the years of the Depression and would only occasionally be cast in small roles.
 Movies included a brief appearance in Warner Bros.’ gangster film The Public Enemy (1931) in which he was uncredited.

 By 1931, Williams and a partner had founded their own movie and newsreel company called the Lincoln Talking Pictures Company.
 The company was self-financed.
 Williams, who had experience in sound technology, built the equipment, including a sound truck, for his new venture.